AdityarajChaudhari/Wine-prediction-app/README.md

-This application classifies Wine as Awesome Quality Wine or as Average Quality Wine based on various composotions!!
+This application classifies Wine as Awesome Quality Wine or as Average Quality Wine based on composotions of various ingredients!!

 # link of app :- https://wine-classification.herokuapp.com/